leandrolcampos/mpfr-for-mojo/README.md

 ## Running

-To execute smoke and unit tests with the MPFR library, run the following Magic commands.
+To execute smoke and unit tests with the GNU MPFR library, run the following Magic commands.

 - For the _round to nearest, ties to even_ mode, the default rounding mode in the IEEE 754 standard: